nramenta/flow/README.md

 ### Ternary operator `?:`

-You can use the ternary conditional operator if you need branching inside an
+You can use the ternary operator if you need branching inside an expression:
-expression:

     {{ error ? '<p>' .. error .. '</p>' :  '<p>success!</p>' }}